Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using

 \section{Introduction}

 Precise modeling of neutrino–nucleus interactions is essential for current and future neutrino oscillation experiments, where systematic uncertainties associated with nuclear effects directly impact the interpretation of measured signals~\cite{NuSTEC:2017hzk}.
 Current and future generation neutrino oscillation experiments heavily rely on Monte Carlo event generators to predict neutrino interactions in the GeV regime.
-Until recently, neutrino generators mostly relied on inclusive theoretical model implementations, providing differential cross section predictions only as a function of final-state lepton kinematics.
+Until recently, neutrino generators mostly relied on inclusive theoretical model implementations that predict differential cross section predictions only as a function of final-state lepton kinematics, even though the generators produce fully exclusive predictions for all particles in the interaction.
 Over the last few years, generators have undergone an overhaul that accommodates the implementation of more exclusive models by relying on the factorization approach~\cite{Hayato2021,GENIE:2021npt}.
 This has notably allowed for the implementation of shell-based models such as the Benhar Spectral Function (SF)~\cite{SF:BENHAR1994493,SF:PhysRevD.72.053005,SF:PhysRevC.110.054612}.
 Recently, the unfactorized energy-dependent relativistic mean field (ED-RMF) model was implemented into the NEUT generator using a tabulated hadron tensor approach~\cite{McKean:2025}.
 These models have been benchmarked against exclusive electron scattering measurements, and their validation using exclusive neutrino scattering measurements has recently begun~\cite{Gonzalez-Jimenez19, Gonzalez-Jimenez-22,Franco-Patino22, Nikolakopoulos:2022}.

 A major challenge in measuring neutrino scattering cross sections arises from the broadband nature of accelerator neutrino beams.
 The wide energy spectrum complicates the reconstruction of the incoming neutrino energy and smears out final-state observables, making it difficult to disentangle the modeling of the nuclear ground state from nuclear effects.
-An exception to this comes from neutrinos produced by kaon decay at rest (K-DAR).
+An exception to this comes from neutrinos produced by kaon decay at rest (KDAR).
 In this process, a kaon undergoes a two-body decay producing a neutrino ($K^+\rightarrow\mu^+\nu_\mu$) with a well defined energy of 235.5\,MeV, with a branching ratio of 63.6\%~\cite{PDG:10.1093/ptep/ptaa104}.